 Flying Officer Reginald Murr embarked by sea transport for overseas training on attachment to the Royal Air Force on 12th December 1943 and he disembarked from the ship in England on 26th January 1944.
 On the following day he joined No. 11 Personnel Despatch and Reception Centre at Bournemouth.
 He joined No. 2 Advanced Flying Unit (Observer) at Royal Air Force Station Willom in Cumbria on 7th March 1944.
 He was granted the commissioned rank of Pilot Officer on 11th April 1944 when he joined No. 27 Operational Training Unit at Royal Air Force Station Lichfield on 11th April 1944 where training of night bomber crews was conducted using Vickers Wellington aircraft.
 He joined 11 Base at Lindholme for conversion training on Halifax aircraft with No. 1656 Heavy Conversion Unit on 6th July 1944.
 He was promoted to the rank of Flying Officer on 27th August 1944.
 He joined No. 625 Squadron at Royal Air Force Station Kelstern for operational duties on 8th September 1944.
 No. 625 Squadron was equipped with Avro Lancaster aircraft and mainly carried out night raids against Germany.

 Flying Officer Reginald Murr was admitted to hospital at Rauceby during the period 6th November until 5th December 1944.
 He joined No. 11 Personnel Despatch and Reception Centre on 1st January 1945 pending repatriation back to Australia on medical grounds.
 He disembarked at Sydney in New South Wales on 22nd February 1945 and joined No. 2 Embarkation Depot at Bradfield Park and then went to No. 3 Personnel Depot at Sandgate in Queensland on 31st March 1945.
 His appointment as an officer in the Royal Australian Air Force was terminated on 17th September 1945 and he was discharged on that date.
 Reginald Murr died on 7th October 1947.
 The Deputy Commissioner of the Repatriation Commission in Brisbane certified that his death was attributable to his war service.
 His death was subsequently recognized by the Commonwealth War Graves Commission as a World War 2 casualty.
-At the time of his death his wife was living at 18 Alford Street in Toowoomba and his parents also were living in Toowoomba.
+At the time of his death his wife was living at 18 Alford Street in Toowoomba and his mother was living in Toowoomba (His father had deceased in 1934).
 He is buried in the Drayton & Toowoomba General Cemetery.
-His name should be included on the Toowoomba Mothers’ Memorial and the Toowoomba Memorial Hall Honour Board.
+His name should be included on the Toowoomba Mothers’ Memorial.

 For his service during World War 2 he had entitlement to the 1939/1945 Star, the France and Germany Star, the Pacific Star, the Defence Medal and the Australian Service Medal 1939/1945.
 His name is commemorated locally on the Toowoomba Grammar World War 2 Honour Board.